Nirmalkumar9182/nlp-assignment/README.md

 # CRF training/test file generator
 In order to feed the CRF library a file with the correct format it requires, a Python program was written to generate a file suitable for the CRF library.
 The program is located under 'python/Annotation + POSTagging/api_annotation_parser.py'.

+This program tokenizes strings within a file and performs POS tagging with BILOU notation

 Instructions to use this program:

 1. Place the 2 files required in the same folder as the program.
 (Namely, the generated set of text file from the 100-Post extractor and the .ann file which was generated from annotating through BRAT)
 2. Run the Python program
 3. The program will ask for the file name that you wish to perform the processing on
 4. The program will then generate 2 new files using the name which was entered in the previous step with a suffix of _training and _test where the latter will not contain the annotation tags while the former will.

+Note that the POS tagger still tags the tokens according to the Maxent Treebank POS Tag set

 # CRF validator
 In order to test the results of our API recognition module, a Python program was written to display the frequency of false, true positives and negatives scores, along with the precision, recall and F1 scores.
 The program basically compares the BILOU notation using the test result against the validation set.
 The program is located under 'python/CRFValidator/validator.py'.